Updated: Jan 15

-Watford FC Academy has a rich history in developing players with an academy programme that values the game, supports players to make in-game decisions and develops not only the footballer but the person as well.
-Foundation Phase Coach, Paul Barry takes us inside his session with MatchPlay Cards...
+Ranked inside the top 50 of the Academy Productivity for 2021, Watford FC Academy has had a long and rich history in developing players with an academy programme that values the game, supports players to make in-game decisions and develops not only the footballer but the person as well.

-Setting up three pitches, each with a different dynamic to them in the form of 1) Normal-sized goals - match with GKs 2) Small pitch - mini goal at each end 3) Wide pitch - 2 mini-goals at each end, as players arrived at their pitches they discover the MatchPlay Card challenge that would be in play for both teams.
+Paul explains how he uses adds MatchPlay Cards© in sessions to connect players with Watford FC curriculum themes; "I set up three pitches, each with a different dynamic to them in the form of 1) Normal-sized goals - match with GKs 2) Small pitch - mini goal at each end 3) Wide pitch - 2 mini-goals at each end, as players arrived at their pitches they discover the MatchPlay Card challenge that would be in play for both teams."

 "They really made us think...
 We had to communicate a lot with each other to solve the problems" Watford FC Academy Foundation Phase Player

-Planning moments of reflection into sessions rather than having them as a "nice extra" if you have time creates a learning space for players to capture their thoughts and capture their experiences to make future decisions.
-How are you checking and challenging learning in your environment?
-Thinking about thinking!
+Using Reflection MatchPlay Cards© to plan moments of reflection into sessions rather than having them as a "nice extra" if you have time creates a learning space for players to capture their thoughts and capture their experiences to make future decisions as Paul explains with the Watford FC U9/10s...

 "At the end of sessions, there are Reflection MatchPlay Cards© faced down next to their water bottles, turning them over to relieve the answer and allowing a moment of self-reflection before sharing with the wider playing group to generate dialogue and thinking."

 Watford FC Academy delivers a mixed age group approach whereby each phase (Foundation, Youth Development and Professional Development) are considered as one squad rather than separate.
 The mixed-age groups allow for more coaching interactions and the added challenge of players playing with different ages as they develop.